kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <p>Financially, this made sense for business...they no longer needed to hire 20 devs, pay them USD$100,000+ a year, lease them office space and then maintain it with electricity, custodians, etc. They just needed to hire 20 devs and pay them USD$100,000+ a year.</p>

-<p>Every job I applied to was either fully remote or hybrid.
+<p>Every job I applied for was either fully remote or hybrid.
 I would have applied for in-office jobs, it's just that none of the ones I applied to offered that.</p>

 <p>So yes, developers have options when they job search...this may change some day but it's how it is now.
 However, the tragedy of Covid-19 is the reason for this.</p>